leeroy4000/Coral_TPU_Install/README.md

 - Rebuild and install via DKMS
 - Load the modules and verify `/dev/apex_0`

-This is the fastest way to repeat the setup on new Proxmox hosts.
+This is the fastest way to repeat the setup on Proxmox hosts.
 ```